grisha/grisha.github.com/source/_posts/2013-05-11-relational-database-on-top-of-key-value-store-explained.markdown

 was focusing on the wrong layer of abstraction.

 As it turns out the
-key [NPI] to this problem is the clever data strucutre commonly used to store data in a relational DB known as *[B-Tree](http://en.wikipedia.org/wiki/B-tree)* (or a variation thereof, *[B+Tree](http://en.wikipedia.org/wiki/B+tree)*).
+key [NPI] to this problem is the clever data structure commonly used to store data in a relational DB known as *[B-Tree](http://en.wikipedia.org/wiki/B-tree)* (or a variation thereof, *[B+Tree](http://en.wikipedia.org/wiki/B+tree)*).